Blood type (non-human): Feline blood groups

 A majority of feline blood types are covered by the AB blood group, which designates cats as A, B, or AB.
-This type is determined by the CMAH alleles a cat possess.
+This type is determined by the CMAH alleles a cat possesses.
 The majority A allele seems to be dominant over the recessive B type, which is found with a higher frequency in some countries other than the United States.
 An "AB" type seems to be expressed by a third recessive allele.
 In a study conducted in England, 87.1% of non-pedigree cats were type A, while only 54.6% of pedigree cats were type A. Type A and B cats have naturally occurring alloantibodies to the opposite blood type, although the reaction of Type B cats to Type A blood is more severe than vice versa.
 Based on this, all cats should have a simple blood typing test done to determine their blood type prior to a transfusion or breeding to avoid haemolytic disease or neonatal isoerythrolysis.

 An additional blood group system is Mik (+/-).
 It is only identified in 2007, with no specific gene mapped yet, but the prevalence of Mik- appears high enough for concern.